 You’ll see, when cooking for that little sweetness, healthiness is a major concern.
-I mean, most store bought meatballs these days would contain borax, an agent to easily make the meatballs crunchy no matter what meats are used.
+I mean, most store-bought meatballs these days would contain borax, an agent to easily make the meatballs crunchy no matter what meats are used.
 Plus, you don’t know for sure what kinds of meat being used, their quality and freshness, not to mention bunches of extra undeclared ingredients.

-Last, a lot of ice were used, either to cool off the meat, set the baking powder, smooth the ball outer shell, etc. The main goal is keeping it cool while processing to preserve the crunch.
+Last, a lot of ice was used, either to cool off the meat, set the baking powder, smooth the ball outer shell, etc. The main goal is keeping it cool while processing to preserve the crunch.
 So get a bag of ice ready for this if yours doesn’t carry an ice maker.

 Since we’re making meatballs in batches, it’s better to have some sort of large containers and equipment.
-You knew it, the larger the machine, the less batches to process.
+You knew it, the larger the machine, the fewer batches to process.
 You don’t want to burn the machine so divided the batch accordingly.
-In my case, 5 lbs of meatballs (4 lbs beef & 1 lbs tendon) would require to process 3 times through my 16-cups food processor.
+In my case, 5 lbs of meatballs (4 lbs beef & 1 lb tendon) would require to process 3-4 times through my 16-cups food processor.

 Oh and before diving into the recipe itself, it is worth mentioning that the beef quality does contribute to the final crunchiness.
 As all the ingredients are raw and fresh, plus since no borax is used, it’s essential to choose your beef carefully.
-The beef have to be fresh and new, test for its elasticity, color and temperature before buying.
+The beef has to be fresh and new, test for its elasticity, color, and temperature before buying.
 Also adding some rubbery texture by mixing with dense muscle tissues from shank, heel meat too.
 For the chuck, get them lean, 5-10% fat at most, as too much fat would result in moist and tender balls (the Italian version) instead.

 Enough with all the long text, go ahead and try the recipe.
 Let me know your result.

-- 4 lbs lean Ground beef chuck, shank , stew chunk or mixed
+- 4 lbs lean Ground beef chuck shank , stew chunk or mixed

-- 6 tsp baking powder or 2 bags Alsa
+- 2 tsp baking powder

 - 8 Tbsp fish sauce

-- 1 Tbsp sugar
+- 2 Tbsp sugar

 - 2 tsp ground pepper

-- A quarter size piece of ginger
+- A quarter size piece of ginger optional

-- 4 garlic cloves
+- 4 garlic cloves optional

 - It's best to ask the butcher to grind the beef for you, if not, you can grind them yourself.
 To grind the beef, start by cutting them into 1-inch cubes.